TooTallNate/node-elf-logger/README.md

 This function will be called after every HTTP request has completed, and a log entry is about to be written.
 The function will be passed the `#Fields` as an object literal as an argument, and your function must return the path and name of log to write the entry to.
-You may also cancel a log entry by returning a "falsey" value.
+You may also cancel any log entry by returning a "falsey" value.

 **stream**: A ready `WritableStream` to log all HTTP requests to, instead of